What Is Aggregate Impact Value?

 2. The total weight of the machine used in the test is not more than 60kg or not less than 45 kg.

-3. A steel cup shape as a cylinder usually internal dimension:
+3. A steel cup shape as a cylinder usually has internal dimensions:

 Diameter = 102mm